 Barclays Municipal Bond Index is an unmanaged index of long-term fixed-rate investment-grade tax-exempt bonds.
 Securities indexes assume reinvestment of all distributions and interest payments and do not take in account brokerage fees or taxes.
 Securities in the fund do not match those in the indexes and performance of the fund will differ.
 It is not possible to invest directly in an index.

-Consider these risks before investing: Single-state investments are at risk of common economic forces and other factors affecting a state's tax-exempt investments.
+Consider these risks before investing: The value of bonds in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons including general financial market conditions, changing market perceptions of the risk of default, changes in government intervention, and factors related to a specific issuer or industry.
+These factors may also lead to periods of high volatility and reduced liquidity in the bond markets.
+Single-state investments are at risk of common economic forces and other factors affecting a state's tax-exempt investments.
 This may result in greater losses and volatility.
 Capital gains, if any, are taxed at the federal and, in most cases, state levels.
 For some investors, investment income may be subject to the federal alternative minimum tax.
 Bond investments are subject to interest-rate risk (the risk of bond prices falling if interest rates rise) and credit risk (the risk of an issuer defaulting on interest or principal payments).
 Interest-rate risk is greater for longer-term bonds, and credit risk is greater for below-investment-grade bonds.
 Unlike bonds, funds that invest in bonds have fees and expenses.
 Tax-exempt bonds may be issued under the Internal Revenue Code only by limited types of issuers for limited types of projects.
 As a result, the fund's investments may be focused in certain market segments and be more vulnerable to fluctuations in the values of the securities it holds than a more broadly invested fund.
 Interest the fund receives might be taxable.
-Bond prices may fall or fail to rise over time for several reasons, including general financial market conditions and factors related to a specific issuer or industry.
 You can lose money by investing in the fund.

-Credit qualities are shown as a percentage of net assets as of as of the date indicated above.
-A bond rated Baa or higher (MIG3/VMIG3 or higher, for short-term debt) is considered investment grade.
-This chart reflects the highest security rating provided by one or more of Standard & Poor`s, Moody`s and Fitch.
+Credit qualities are shown as a percentage of net assets.
+A bond rated BBB or higher (SP-3 or higher, for short-term debt) is considered investment grade.
+This chart reflects the highest security rating provided by one or more of Standard & Poor's, Moody's and Fitch.
 Short-term cash bonds are included in the cash and net other assets category.
 Ratings and portfolio credit quality will vary over time.
-Credit quality includes the fixed-income portion of the portfolio.
 Derivative instruments, including currency forwards, are only included to the extent of any unrealized gain or loss on such instruments and are shown in the cash and net other assets category.
+Cash is also shown in the cash and net other assets category.
 The fund itself has not been rated by an independent rating agency.

 You can lose money by investing in a fund.
 Any given fund may not achieve its goal, and is not intended as a complete investment program.
 All funds have risk.
 The value and/or returns of a portfolio will fluctuate with market conditions.
 You may have more or less than the original amount invested when you redeem your shares.